The Importance of Restoring Wisconsin's Woodlands and Wetlands

 Forestry mulching and land clearing are tools that help remove invasive species, reduce overcrowding, and open the forest floor so healthier plants can grow.
 When done correctly, these methods improve access and visibility while keeping soil disturbance low and organic material on the ground.

 Every property is different.
 That’s why restoration starts with understanding the land, how water moves, what’s growing there now, and what the landowner wants long-term.
+A thorough assessment is essential for effective restoration.

 Benefits for Wildlife and Habitat when Restoring Wisconsin Woodlands